philthephatman/awesome-hacking-lists/hackwith.md

 ## JavaScript

 - [aws-mfa-enforce](https://github.com/Chan9390/aws-mfa-enforce) - Serverless function to automate enforcement of Multi-Factor Authentication (MFA) to all AWS IAM users with access to AWS Management Console.
-- [DockerSecurityPlayground](https://github.com/giper45/DockerSecurityPlayground) - A Microservices-based framework for the study of network security
+- [DockerSecurityPlayground](https://github.com/giper45/DockerSecurityPlayground) - A Microservices-based framework for the study of Network Security and Penetration Test techniques
 - [LogonTracer](https://github.com/JPCERTCC/LogonTracer) - Investigate malicious Windows logon by visualizing and analyzing Windows event log
 - [r2frida](https://github.com/nowsecure/r2frida) - Radare2 and Frida better together.
 - [bountydash](https://github.com/avlidienbrunn/bountydash) - BountyDash is a tool to combine your rewards from all platforms, giving you insights about your progress and bug hunting patterns.